Decimalish

 Throws a "NOT_NUM" Error if the provided value is not numeric and cannot be translated to decimal.

-Note: unlike number, decimal cannot represent Infinity, NaN, or -0.
+Unlike number, decimal cannot represent Infinity, NaN, or -0.

 Is decimal?